 Step 1: Selecting the Pumpkins for this Project.

-I have a bunch of foam craft pumpkins left from last year that I am going to use for these diy yarn pumpkins.
-They are a variety of sizes, but all of them are smaller than five inches across.
+I have a bunch of foam craft fake pumpkins from last year that I am going to use for these diy yarn pumpkins.

 It is simple to pull the stems out of these pumpkins.
-If you have trouble, you can use a pair of wire cutters to lift it out.
 You can then dispose of the stem.

-After removing the stem from your pumpkin, use the screwdriver to poke a hole through the pumpkin, first through the top and then through the bottom.
+After removing the stem, use the screwdriver to poke a large hole through the pumpkin, first through the top and then through the bottom.

 Sometimes when you poke the hole the coating on the pumpkin loosens.
-You can peel off the coating if you would like, but it is not necessary.
-Also, sometimes there is a small piece of wood in the bottom or the top of the pumpkin.
-The little piece of wood will usually come off with the coating.
+You can peel off the coating if you would like.
+Sometimes there is a small piece of wood in the bottom or the top of the pumpkin.

 I peeled all of the coating off of the pumpkin below.
 Use the screwdriver to make the hole as large as you can.
 You want the hole to be large enough to almost accommodate the handle of screwdriver.
 This will be handy later.